kyma-project/cli/README.md

 <!-- markdown-link-check-disable-next-line -->
 [![REUSE status](https://api.reuse.software/badge/github.com/kyma-project/cli)](https://api.reuse.software/info/github.com/kyma-project/cli)

-> [!IMPORTANT]
-> After introducing modular architecture in Kyma, we had to revisit the purpose of its CLI.
->
-> We have released the last patch for the v2 version ([2.20.4](https://github.com/kyma-project/cli/releases/tag/2.20.4)) and deprecated all Kyma CLI v2 commands.
+# Kyma CLI

->
+> [!WARNING]
-> A new version (v3) with a whole new set of commands (targeting users of both open source and managed Kyma) will be developed and first introduced within an alpha command group.
+> The Kyma CLI version `v2`, with all commands available within this version, is deprecated.
+We've started designing the `v3` commands that will be first released within the `alpha` command group.

-# CLI (v3)
+> Read more about the decision [here](https://github.com/kyma-project/community/issues/872).

+Kyma CLI is a command line tool which supports [Kyma](https://github.com/kyma-project/kyma) users.

 ## Usage

-> The following usage examples will change after the first v3 release.
-Until then, you can execute commands from the code developed in the main branch.
+> To be provided later

+## Development

 To build a kyma cli binary run:
 ```